Alkylating agents: A group of drugs originally used to treat cancer, now used (in lower doses) to treat some forms of severe vasculitis.

 Opportunistic infections: A pathological deficiency in the oxygen-carrying component of the blood, measured in unit volume concentrations of hemoglobin, red blood cell volume, or red blood cell number.

 Otitis media: Inflammation of the middle ear (the space just behind the eardrum).
-This may occur because of an infection or as a result of some forms of vasculitis, such as Wegener’s granulomatosis.
+This may occur because of an infection or as a result of some forms of vasculitis, such as granulomatosis with polyangiitis.

 Palpable: Perceptible to touch; capable of being palpated.